yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 Users with 4 thread CPUs (either 2 cores + HT/SMT, or 4 cores) should see performance and stability improvements on most games.

-Another battle for proper shutdown behaviour is fought and won. yuzu currently does not emulate multi-process capabilities of the HorizonOS kernel, however these still need to be managed.
+Another battle for proper shutdown behaviour is fought and won. yuzu currently does not emulate multi-process capabilities of the HorizonOS kernel, because it is not required to emulate any games.
+However, the multi-process APIs that are used by games still need to be managed in the way they expect.
-To begin, the HorizonOS services have a port (for both client and server) that is used as a channel of communication for multiprocess (between game process to the server process).
+All HorizonOS services have a port (for both client and server) that is used as a channel of communication between the game process and service process.
 A session is opened for each communication interface for them both and they are managed by their respective kernel objects.
 When the game closes the client port, the service closes the server port, and everything is shut down.

 The issue with our previous implementation was that yuzu wasn't properly tracking all the `KServerPort` and `KServerSession` objects for each service.
-And because of this, the services weren't properly getting closed and they in turn were causing further issues.
+And because of this, the services weren't properly getting closed, which in turn was causing further issues.

 This originally worked fine, but was regressed when we migrated guest kernel objects to emulated guest memory, as we mentioned previously. bunnei figured out the issue and quickly {{< gh-hovercard "8165" "reimplemented how we track these kernel objects" >}}.